DannyRN/Habit-Tracker/README.md

 |  GET   |/grouphabit/:habitId|         let { habitId } = req.params        |          Shows group shared habit         |
 |  POST  |  /habits/:habitId  |       let habitId = req.params.habitId      |Updates habit as completed for current date|

-## API

-This project mimics an API through an internal route so that we can fetch the json data through axios and display it through a chart.js graph.

-## Nodemailer

-We use nodemailer for sending an email welcoming each user after signup, and also safe password retrieval is thoroughly implemented thanks to email sending.

 ---